jamesmh/PersonalBlog/source/_posts/2018-In-Review-And-Beyond.md

 - Get your blog onto popular newsletters and sites if at all possible.
 Then highlight this at the top of your resume.
 In other words, name-dropping 😎
 - Check out [Cultivated Culture](https://cultivatedculture.com/) as a great overall guide
 - Work your butt-off learning everything you can about the specific area of specialization your find yourself in.
-It's not easy - it takes alot of work
+It's not easy - it takes a lot of work

 # Why Can't .NET Be As Easy As Laravel?